What Do Seventh-day Adventists Believe About Baptism?

 Similar to how weddings celebrate the union of people pledging their lives to one another, or how birthday parties celebrate another year of human life, baptism celebrates one of the greatest joys we can fathom—that Jesus died for us, cleansed us of our sins, and rose again so that we may also inherit eternal life with Him.

 Notice how these verses say that belief comes first, then baptism.
 Belief is what saves, not baptism.
-While the Bible teaches the practice of baptism is important, it is not a means of salvation.
+While that the Bible teaches the practice of baptism is important, it is not a means of salvation.
 Salvation is by faith alone.

 It is after accepting the Gospel—through faith—that believers can choose to make this public declaration of faith by having an immersive baptism blessed by the Father, Son, and Holy Spirit.